Hillman Prize Judges

 Jelani Cobb has been contributing to The New Yorker since 2012, and became a staff writer in 2015.
 He writes frequently about race, politics, history, and culture.
 Jelani received the 2015 Hillman Prize for Opinion and Analysis Journalism for his columns on race, the police, and injustice.
 His most recent book is The Substance of Hope: Barack Obama and the Paradox of Progress, and he teaches at Columbia University’s Graduate School of Journalism.

 Alix Freedman is the Global Editor, Ethics and Standards for Reuters.
 Prior to joining Reuters in 2011, Alix was Deputy Managing Editor and Page One Editor at The Wall Street Journal.
-Before that, she oversaw ethics and standards of high-impact stories in the paper and on the Dow Jones newswires.
+Before that, she oversaw ethics and standards of high-impact stories in the paper and on the newswires.
 Alix was awarded the Pulitzer Prize in 1996 for her investigative reporting on the tobacco industry, and has been honored with other accolades, including the George Polk Award and two Gerald Loeb Awards.

 Harold Meyerson is editor at large of The American Prospect and formerly a weekly op-ed columnist for The Washington Post, writing chiefly on politics.
 He is the author of Who Put The Rainbow in The Wizard of Oz?, a biography of Broadway lyricist Yip Harburg.

 Katrina vanden Heuvel is editor and publisher of The Nation.
-An expert on international affairs and US politics, she is an award-winnngin columnist and frequent contributor to The Guardian.
+An expert on international affairs and US politics, she is an award-winning columnist and frequent contributor to The Guardian.
 She is the author of several books, including The Change I Believe In: Fighting for Progress in The Age of Obama, and co-author of Voices of Glasnost: Interviews with Gorbachev’s Reformers.